charbz/gophers/README.md

 Gophers is an awesome collections library for Go offering tons of functionality right out of the box.

-A collection is a generic interface of common operations like (Filter, Map, Reduce, Partition, etc.) implemented by:
+A collection is a generic interface for data structures containing multiple elements of the same type.

+Gophers offers the following collections:

 - Sequence
 - ComparableSequence
 - List
 - ComparableList
 - Set

-Here are some examples of what you can do:
+and a ton of utility functions for working with collections.

 ## Installation
 ```bash